LindseyB/astro/README.md

 # Astro Chart Calculator

-A web-based astrological chart calculator built with Flask and Flatlib.
+A web-based astrological horoscope for only the chillest of humans

 ## Features

 - 🌟 Calculate natal charts with Sun, Moon, and Ascendant signs
-- � Display planets in all 12 houses
 - 📡 Check current Mercury retrograde status
 - 🌐 Web interface for easy input and viewing
 - 📱 Responsive design
+- 🔮 Gives you an amazing horoscope

 ## Installation